 But before worrying about what time the deer might feed or the size of bucks, a hunter must realize that just like any successful business, you must take into account the location, location, location.

 If a feeder is placed in a bad area or the setup is poor, then you might as well be tossing money out of your truck window while you are driving down the freeway.

 Know Your Game

 A key factor to remember when setting up a feeder is, first and foremost: are there deer in that area?
-If there aren’t, regardless of what kind of feed you use, no deer will be hitting your stand and unless tamed, most deer are very skittish when it comes to predators.
+If there aren’t, regardless of what kind of feed you use, no deer is going to hit your stand and unless tamed, most deer are very skittish when it comes to predators.

 They will not go anywhere unless they feel they have some protection.
 So if you set your feeder up in the middle of a large open field, you probably won’t see much action because the deer will feel vulnerable.

 Deer like cover.
 It gives them a sense of security as any coverage helps protect them.
-But just the opposite, if you setup your feeder in a small opening or even in some trees, then there is a good chance you will receive the daily visitors you desire.
+But just the opposite, if you setup your feeder in a small opening or even in some trees, then there is a good chance of receiving the daily visitors you desire.

 Even if there is a chance that deer does not come to a spot that you want to hunt, a method to move deer to that area is possible.